-- Electric Vehicles Electric vehicles receive 20%, or \$2 billion, of the total public dollars.
-EV investments are divided as follows: 10%, or \$1 billion, to defray the cost of purchasing EVs (including both light-duty and medium- and heavy-duty vehicles); 5%, or \$500 million, to support the installation of EV charging in residences and businesses; and 5% (\$500 million) as incentive for the development of commercial charging stations. - Grid Modernization Grid modernization receives 5% of the public funding, or \$500 million.
-Grid modernization investments could include technologies, products, and software development for residential and commercial energy management, microgrid management, and other improvements the efficiency of power system distribution. - Energy Storage Energy Storage is allocated 15% of the public funding, or \$1.5 billion.
-Energy storage contributions defray the cost of grid-connected and behind-the-meter battery applications. - High Voltage Transmission Transmission receives 5% of the public funding, or \$500 million.
-This would provide incentives for the development of new transmission to access additional grid-connected renewable resources that are distant from load centers, and that are incremental to the renewable resources that would be developed due to the stimulus dollars targeted specifically to renewables (see above). - Building Electrification Building electrification is allocated 10% of the public funding (\$1 billion).
-Investments of public money for building electrification would be designed to reduce the cost of switching to electric heating and appliances.
+- Job Training Job training receives \$500 million (5%) of the total public dollars.
+Funds could be used, for example, to incentivize high-quality job creation in rural areas or support technical training programs for workers in industries transitioning away from fossil-fuel reliance.3 - Electric Vehicles Electric vehicles receive 20%, or \$2 billion, of the total public dollars.
+EV investments are divided as follows: 10%, or \$1 billion, to defray the cost of purchasing EVs; 5%, or \$500 million, to support the installation of EV charging in residences and businesses; and 5% (\$500 million) as incentive for the development of commercial charging stations. - Grid Modernization Grid modernization receives 10% of the public funding, or \$1 billion.
+Grid modernization investments could include technologies, products, and software development for residential and commercial energy management, microgrid management, and other improvements to the efficiency of power system distribution. - Energy Storage Energy Storage is allocated 5% of the public funding, or \$500 million.
+Energy storage contributions defray the cost of grid-connected and behind-the-meter battery applications. - High Voltage Transmission Transmission also receives 5% of the public funding, or \$500 million.
+This would provide incentives for the development of new transmission to access additional grid-connected renewable resources that are distant from load centers, and that are incremental to the renewable resources that would be developed due to the stimulus dollars targeted specifically to renewables (see above). - Building Electrification Building electrification is allocated 5% of the public funding (\$500 million).
+Investments of public money for building electrification would be designed to reduce the cost of switching to high-efficiency electric heating and appliances (separate from the energy efficiency spending described above).